The land of a thousand hills offers Arabica quality coffee.

 - This is due to the USAID (United States Agency for International Development) activities initiated in 2001.

-- They built washing facilities, which allowed a wet processing of the coffees.
+- They built washing facilities, which allowed a wet processing of Rwanda coffee-

 - Since 2000, PEARL has also been training young Rwandan students in agricultural sciences, cupping and quality management.

-- The aroma is often described as grassy, just like the hilly landscape of Rwanda.
+- The aroma of Rwanda coffee is often described as grassy, just like the hilly landscape of Rwanda.

-- The coffees are soft and mild in taste, but with a strong body.
+- The Rwanda coffee is soft and mild in taste, but with a strong body.

 - Thus, Rwanda was the 1st African country to bring the famous “Cup of Excellence” into the country.